 Companies and organizations use social media directors to help build brand loyalty, form a customer service strategy, and assist with building a larger market share and brand awareness.
 The social media director normally interacts with marketing, customer service, sales, and branding managers to help form a consistent and effective strategy that uses social media to help these departments execute their respective goals.
 Using social media platforms such as Facebook, Twitter, Instagram, and …Read more

-Develop and implement a comprehensive social media strategy, including projects and metrics.
+- Develop and implement a comprehensive social media strategy, including projects and metrics.

-Handle brand and image crises rapidly to preserve networks and perception.
+- Handle brand and image crises rapidly to preserve networks and perception.

 - Train and mentor across the organization to improve social media integration and usage.

 - Create reports and integrate internal and external data and trends to guide initiatives.

 - Lead social media projects, enforcing standards and monitoring progress.